chscott/ConnectionsTools/README.md

 The advanced installation involves deploying the tools to one node, as documented in the Basic installation section.
 Instead of copying the tools to a regular directory, however, you copy them to a directory exported via NFS.
 Then, on each Connections node, you mount the NFS directory that contains the tools.
-This approach makes it much easier to upgrade to new versions of ConnectionsAdminTools since you only need to upgrade a single node.
+This approach makes it much easier to upgrade to new versions of ConnectionsTools since you only need to upgrade a single node.

 ### The tools